Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     3. Unimodal association areas
     4. Multimodal association areas
     5. Paralimbic and limbic areas
-- Somatotopy: the mapping of specific parts of the body to specific areas of the somatosensory cortex.
+- *Somatotopy*: the mapping of specific parts of the body to specific areas of the somatosensory cortex.
 - Somatotopic maps aren’t set in stone and don’t have distinct borders.
 - Topographic maps are a common feature of the nervous system and the area dedicated to a body part isn’t representative of the actual body part’s size.
 - The area’s size is more representative of the body part’s sensitivity/usefulness.